 The main sessions in the sample screenshot above are the parent sessions.
 Within each session, there are individual oral or poster presentations.

 Once you open a parent session, you see all the different presentations within the parent session session detail view.
 These are indicated by the black Presentation bar.
-You can globally change that term in the CMS > App Settings.
+You can globally change that term in the Conference App Builder > App Settings.

 These presentations are sub-sessions (or child sessions) to the parent session.
 So the Poster Session A has sub-sessions of the same type Poster all with their own titles and associated poster presenters.

 With the EventPilot Conference App Builder, you can invite all speakers of a specific session type to upload specific content.
 For example, all speakers associated to session type Poster (parent and sub-session) could be invited to submit a virtual poster (PDF with audio explanation).
 Once speakers add their content, on your next data import and publish, that content is added in the data set and displays as media items within the sub-session.
 So when you select a poster presentation on the right and scroll down, you can see the media item - in this case a virtual poster PgmNr 106A: Ento... which is associated to the presentation with the same title PgmNr 106A: Ento... which is a sub-session to the parent session called Poster Session A.